Medicine MBBS: transforming your education for our world

 If you decide to work elsewhere in the world, we'll work with you to make sure you understand that route’s requirements.

-*In the unlikely event St Mary’s doesn’t achieve GMC accreditation, students will be transferred to complete their studies at our contingency partner university, The University of Central Lancashire.
+*In the unlikely event St Mary’s doesn’t achieve GMC accreditation, students will be transferred to complete their studies at our contingency partner university, The University of Lancashire.
 This will ensure that students who pass all their assessments will receive a GMC-recognised medical qualification.

 Apply now